Educating Your Therapist

 Exactly.
 Instead, they've been taught porn is harmless.
 Such advice is fine for brains that are not already out of balance due to excess.
 If there were no such thing as Internet porn, most guys would never develop an addiction to masturbation, and the "do as you please when you have an urge" advice would be reasonable.

 However, if your therapist is typical, he/she has never learned that Internet porn has the power to override your natural appetites and create addiction.
-He probably still thinks that addictions can only occur with substances, and that masturbation can never become an addiction.
+He may still thinks that addictions can only occur with substances, and that masturbation can never become an addiction "unless someone has religious shame."

 It used to be assumed that sex and food couldn't cause addictions because the brain's natural satiety mechanisms would regulate them.
 That is, it was assumed that people would stop when they had had "enough."
 That's not the case, though, with today's superstimulating Internet porn—or junk food.
 Already 30+% of Americans are obese (addicted to food).
 Same thing is happening in many of today's superstimulated videogamers (rates of addiction in Hungary and China among adolescents are 18% and 14%, respectively).